ycpcs/cs320-spring2016/lectures/lecture08.md

 The "traditional" approach is that the web application runs entirely on the server, and dynamically generates HTML to be displayed in the client web browser.
 The user interacts with the application by submitting form data, which is sent to the web server as an HTTP POST request.
 The server handles the request by decoding the form parameters, deciding how to handle the request, and then generating another HTML document as a response.

 The "modern" approach is that the web application runs both within the client web browser (as Javascript) and also on the server.
 The Javascript code can call code on the server using AJAX, which is a means of asynchronous communication with the server.
-(We will investigate AJAX in a future lecture/lab.)
+(We will NOT be investigating Javascript and AJAX in this course, as you are likely already feeling overwhelmed with the additional languages and technologies to learn for this course.  :-)

 Today we will discuss the "traditional" approach.